 Photo by Kindel Media on Pexels

-Let me give you the straight numbers.
+Let us give you the straight numbers.
 Here’s what a real 10kW home solar system costs and what you actually get back.

 Cost Breakdown (Pre and Post Tax Credit)